-Light purple crochet hippo hat with small ears, black eyes, and a pink snout with nostril details.
+Baby wearing a purple crochet hippo hat with rounded ears and a pink snout in a soft neutral nursery.

 Crochet hippo hat pattern